Folk songs of Lithuania: Spinning and weaving songs

-Spinning and weaving songs are the most important of the songs about work done in the home.
+Spinning and weaving songs are the most important the songs about work done in the home.
 The imagery of both is very similar and it is not always easy to distinguish one from the other.
 In spinning songs the main topic is the spinning itself, the spinner, and the spinning wheel.
-In some there are humorous references to the tow or the lazy spinners who have not mastered the art of spinning and weaving by the time they are to be married.
+In some, there are humorous references to the tow or the lazy spinners who have not mastered the art of spinning and weaving by the time they are to be married.
 Some spinning songs are cheerful and humorous, while others resemble the milling songs which bemoan the woman's hard lot and longing for their homes and parents.
 These songs have characteristic melodies.
 There are also highly unique spinning sutartinės, typified by clear and strict rhythms.
 The texts describe the work process, while the refrains mimic the whirring of the spinning wheel.

 The main imagery of weaving songs is the weaving process, the weaver, the loom, the delicate linens.
 Since the girls were usually weaving linens to fill their wedding trousseaux, the weaving process was highly poeticized.

 Laundering songs

-Songs which are sung while laundering and bleaching are interesting and unique, but rather infrequent.
+Songs which are sung while laundering and bleaching are unique, but rather infrequent.
 The bleaching process receives more attention than the laundering.
-Sometimes the refrain imitates the sounds of the beetle and mangle — the laundering tools.
-The songs often hyperbolyze images of the mother-in-law's outlandish demands, such as using the sea instead of a beetle, and the sky in place of a mangle, and the treetops for drying.
-But the daughter-in-law protests, that she is not a fish who swims in the sea, a bird who flits among the trees, and she is not the Moon, which whirls through the sky.
+Sometimes the refrain imitates the sounds of the beetle and mangle — laundering tools.
+The songs often hyperbolize images of the mother-in-law's outlandish demands, such as using the sea instead of a beetle, the sky in place of a mangle, and the treetops for drying.
+But, the daughter-in-law protests, she is not a fish who swims in the sea, a bird who flits among the trees, and she is not the Moon, which whirls through the sky.

 Fishing songs

-Fishing songs are about the sea, the bay, the fisherman, his boat, the net, and they often mention seaside place names, such as Klaipėda or Rusnė.
+Fishing songs are about the sea, the bay, the fisherman, his boat and the net, and they often mention seaside place names, such as Klaipėda or Rusnė.
 Some songs depict the fishing process: "three fisherman are fishing in the Krokų Lanka floodplain, catching bream, the bream spawn, and the zander are leaping."
 The emotions of young people in love are often portrayed in ways that are unique only to fishing songs.
-For example, as two brothers went fishing, the didn't catch a pike, but a young maiden.
+For example, one song tells of two brothers went fishing, and caught not a pike, but a young maiden.
 The monophonic melodies are typical of singing traditions of the seaside regions of Lithuania.